tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     components:
       schemas: {}
     ```
-The empty curly braces `{}` are placeholders for content required for the spec to be valid.
+The empty curly braces `{}` are placeholders for content and are required for the spec to be valid.
 You will be populating the specification information here in the upcoming sections.

 ## Enter the API name, version, description, and contact information

 Let's populate the API name, version, description, and contact information.
+Note that in this tutorial, I've prepared sample information for you to insert into the Stoplight Editor.
+Each of the blue buttons expands to show detailed information that you can insert.

 <button type="button" class="btn btn-primary" onclick="$('#general_api_info').toggle( 'fast' )">API information &raquo;</button>
 <div id="general_api_info" markdown="block" class="expandedBox" aria-expanded="false" style="display: none;">